![]() |

 Buteo platypterus brunnescens

-Limpkin ______ Dominican Republic (now
+LIMPKIN ______ Dominican Republic

-e, as extirpated in Puerto Rico)
+now endemic, as it has been extirpated in Puerto Rico)

 Aramus guarauna elucus

-Snowy Plover ______ Dominican Republic, Puerto Rico
+SNOWY PLOVER ______ Dominican Republic, Puerto Rico

 Charadrius alexandrinus nivosus

-Roseate Tern ______ Dominican Republic, Puerto
+ROSEATE TERN ______ Dominican Republic, Puerto

 Rico, St. Lucia